 - Long-Term Management Vision and Medium-Term Management Plan

-Business Strategy (Businesses that play a leading role in growth/Expansion of new business domains, etc)
+- Business Strategy (Businesses with a role driving growth/Expansion of new business domains, etc.)

-Corporate governance (Board Evaluation/Officer’s Remuneration, Composition of the Board, etc.)
+- Corporate governance (Governance Structure, Board of Directors Effectiveness Evaluation/Officer’s Remuneration, Composition of the Board of Directors, etc.)

 Please see the skill matrix below for a list of the expertise and knowledge of each director.